-The riparian exception would be consistent with the General Plan and Zone with the proposed General Plan amendment and Zone change proposed under the project.
-The Riparian Exception conditions will be incorporated into the PUD that is being proposed as part d this project,
+The riparian exception would be consistent with the General Plan amendment and zone change proposed under the project.
+The Riparian Exception conditions will be incorporated into the PUD that is being proposed as part of this project.

 The proposed project does not conflict with any regulations adopted for the purpose of avoiding or mitigating an environmental effect.